PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 * We fixed a bug where GitHub actions [required packer](https://github.com/PostHog/posthog/pull/1304) to be manually installed.
 * [Cohorts supported](https://github.com/PostHog/posthog/pull/1362) for people merged to a person.
 * [Solved a bug](https://github.com/PostHog/posthog/pull/1386) with the way the current version update message displayed.
-* If you're running in debug mode, it'll be [more obvious](https://github.com/PostHog/posthog/pull/1378)!
+* If you're running in DEBUG mode, it'll be [more obvious](https://github.com/PostHog/posthog/pull/1378)!
 * We [refactored sessions](https://github.com/PostHog/posthog/pull/1307) into a new queries folder.
-* There was a weird issue with the user email search. 'lo, [it's gone](https://github.com/PostHog/posthog/pull/1351).
+* There was a weird issue with the user email search.
+[That's gone](https://github.com/PostHog/posthog/pull/1351).
 * We squished [two](https://github.com/PostHog/posthog/pull/1330) [bugs](https://github.com/PostHog/posthog/pull/1348) with our stickiness metrics when specific events were filtered.
 * The team page now [looks much nicer](https://github.com/PostHog/posthog/pull/1346).
 * Eric smushed [a bug](https://github.com/PostHog/posthog/pull/1337) with filters.